heroseh/hcc/docs/intrinsics.md

 Please refer to the [engine integration docs](integrating_into_your_engine.md#bundled-constants) to learn how this works CPU side.

-When writing GPU side code, Bundled Constants are passed into the vertex & fragment shader via the 3rd argument and for the compute shader it is the 2nd argument.
+When writing GPU side code, Bundled Constants are passed into the vertex & pixel shader via the 3rd argument and for the compute shader it is the 2nd argument.
 Below is a minimal code example of this, but missing the usage code inside of functions.
 Please see the [samples](release_package.md#sample-application) folder for a more in-depth example.
 ```c
 #include <hcc_shader.h>